18F/18f.gsa.gov/_services_projects/doj-crt-portal.md

     * A redesigned [civilrights.justice.gov](https://civilrights.justice.gov/).
 This site explains in clear language the scope of civil rights enforced by CRT, examples of violations, and the complaints process.
     * A complaint intake form.
 The new form has a progress tracker and clear instructions.
 The form design ensures more complete submissions.
     * Back-end ticketing and tracking system.
 We designed and built a system to easily route and track complaints through the investigation process.
 CRT staff have clear visibility into all open complaints.
 They can review, sort, and route complaints to the right team for investigation.
-* While the investigation process can be complex, complaints are no longer languishing in the unknown.
+* While the investigation process can be complex, complaints no longer languish in the unknown.
 Members of the public can submit complaints and know what to expect next.
 * CRT staff no longer have to spend hours per week chasing missing information and routing complaints.
 They can devote more time to helping victims.
-* The portal is a single source of data about civil rights complaints, and has become a powerful tool for spotting trends and patterns.
+* The portal is a single source of data about civil rights complaints and has become a powerful tool for spotting trends and patterns.

 <div class="testimonial-blockquote">
   Working with 18F and TTS really helped us identify some gaps and infrastructural needs in our organization.